 Hubert mentions that the original diesel engine in this Cournil had been replaced.

 Thanks to Hubert Cossard for the photos.
-See also the history of The Cournil Jeep Tractor. -- Derek Redmond
+See also the history of The Cournil Jeep Tractor, and another early Cournil Tractor Restored. -- Derek Redmond

 For more on Hotchkiss, see Jeeps in France.